 Tufting work introduction by Yu Shirato

-We would like to introduce some of the work our customers have created using RUGMATAG materials and equipment.
+We would like to introduce the works of our customers who have created using RUGMATAG's materials and equipment.

-This time, the graduation project "Takashibaya" uses tufting to express the familiar Japanese motif of an izakaya (Japanese-style pub).
+This time, the graduation project "Takashibaya" uses tufting to express the familiar Japanese motif of an izakaya.

-The project was created by Yu Shirato ( @uuushirato )
+It was created by Shirato Yuu (@uuushirato )

 The warmth and realism that permeates the entire space seem to gently touch the viewer's memories.